As a parent researching never ends and when your little ones start growing up reading the child development stages: Ages 6-12 are important.

 Child development stages: Ages six to eight

 Between the ages six to eight you will notice that your child becomes noticeably more independent.
 At the same time they like to know where they stand – and respond well to simple, clear guidelines that apply to everyone in the house.

-‘At this age, fairness is a big issue for children,’ says Dr Claire Halsey, Consultant Clinical Psychologist.
+‘At this part of the Child development stages: Ages 6-12, fairness is a big issue for children,’ says Dr Claire Halsey, Consultant Clinical Psychologist.
 ‘Your child wants everything to be equal in the family, from the portion size of their pudding to taking their turn of reading a bedtime story with dad.
 From a parents point of view it’s impossible to be totally fair all the time, simply trying to be even handed is worth aiming for.’

 Around the age of six you may find that your child starts to argue with you, which can be hurtful and upsetting.
 Try not to take any angry comments personally and remember that is a normal part of development.
 By the age of seven, your child may begin to show embarrassment.
 As a result, they may want more privacy when bathing and getting dressed and will sometimes be embarrassed by your behaviour, particularly in front of their friends.